Round up at the register this June to support the Boys & Girls Club of the North Country!

 The Application Process

 Each year in August our Members choose 8-9 organizations for our Partner program via popular vote.
-We want our Members to make an informed choice and also learn about the great work being done in our community, so we put together lots of promotional materials about the candidates, print flyers for the store, share posts and videos on social media, include information on our website and in our e-newsletter, and we also offer the opportunity to set up a table during our Partner of the Month Fair.
+We want our Members to make an informed choice and also learn about the great work being done in our community, so we put together lots of promotional materials about the candidates, post flyers in the store, share posts and videos on social media, include information on our website and in our e-newsletter, and we also offer the opportunity to set up a table during our Partner of the Month Fair.

 Partners must be a local 501(c)(3) non-profit, or under the umbrella of an established 501(c)(3) organization in the area.
 Please note that organizations may not be a Partner of the Month for more than 2 consecutive years, but are welcome to apply again after that.